DOMINION

 DIMENSIONS

-It encompasses mostly a spherical volume 200-300 light-years across, centered around the world of Argost, the Arrene homeworld.
+It has no physical borders, but it currently encompasses a mostly a spherical volume 200-300 light-years across, centered around the world of Argost, the Arrene homeworld.

 The furthest civilized region within the Dominion is the hoku space around Voliloshoku, 174ly from Argost.
 And the inhabited planet closest to Earth is Hokushoku, at 710ly from the Sun and 119ly from Argost.